maciejporebski/maciejporebski.github.io/_posts/2023-05-03-azure-management-batch-api.md

 permalink: /azure-management-batch-api
 ---

+This endpoint is not documented by Microsoft, and therefore, likely subject to unannounced breaking changes, or withdrawal.
+It is not recommended to rely on this endpoint for any Production implementations.
+{: .notice--warning}

-If you would like to send several requests to the Azure Management API (management.azure.com), rather than managing queueing these requests yourself you can utilise the /batch endpoint to send up to 500 requests in a single HTTP request and let Azure handle the requests for you.
-The batch endpoint is commonly used by the Azure portal to speed up processing multiple requests, as sending all requests and receiving a single response reduces the overhead of making individual HTTP requests.
+If you would like to send several requests to the Azure Management API (management.azure.com), rather than managing queueing these requests yourself you can utilise the batch endpoint https://management.azure.com/batch (utilised by the Azure Portal) to send up to 500 requests (20 for requests with a body) in a single HTTP request and let Azure handle the requests for you.

 # Request